 4. Blue Buffalo Wet Dog Food – Best for Puppies

-They make this canned dog food with real turkey and chicken for a high-protein option for your dog.
-It does not contain any wheat or soy, ingredients that your dog should avoid if they suffer from urate or purine stones.
+Blue Buffalo Wilderness Wet Dog Food is made with real turkey and chicken for a high-protein option for your dog.
+It does not contain any wheat or soy, which your dog should avoid if they suffer from urate or purine stones.
 Blue Wilderness prides itself on creating food from the finest natural ingredients, free of artificial flavors and preservatives.

 5. Hills Diet Urinary Tract Dry Dog Food